garnetius/uson-js/README.md

 ## Features

-  * Object key/value pairs can be separated by semicolons:
+  * Object key / value pairs can be separated by semicolons:

     ```js
     {